The Web Server and Website Monitoring Service, trusted by 40116 customers

-With a few exceptions, the majority of the leading tax-related online destinations offered uninterrupted and consistently reliable services to the late e-filers over the last three weeks prior to April 26th.
-The report deadline was changed twice as a result of the IRS decisions to extend the filing period for those affected by the April 16 storms in the Northeast.
+The majority of the leading tax-related online destinations offered uninterrupted and consistently reliable services to the late e-filers over the last two weeks prior to April 15th.

 WebSitePulse advanced monitoring system has automated, built-in false alarm prevention and error verification controls that ensure the reliability of the measurement results.
 Also, in case of detected errors, WebSitePulse experts and engineers are available 24/7 to analyze the data, and to recommend additional actions to better understand and explain the malfunctions.

-Irs.gov led the group with 100% uptime and the lowest average response time for the entire reported period - April 5th - April 26th.
-Eight of the monitored websites functioned without any interruptions.
-The downtime for most of the other six websites resulted only from brief disruptions.
-Usually, some online transactions steps did not respond for a short period of time, and therefore the entire transaction was considered as "failed".
+As in the last year, Irs.gov led the group not only with 100% uptime but also with the lowest average response time for the entire reported period - April 5th - April 15th.
+Nine of the monitored websites functioned without any interruptions.
+The downtime of the other five websites resulted only from brief disruptions caused by network latency.
+Most of the websites were considered as "failed", because some transactions steps did not respond for a short period of time as expected.

 Even though a multitude of factors are playing role for the overall online Customers' experience, WebSitePulse strongly believes that availability and response times are among the most critical factors and are directly correlated to the End Users' decisions and behavior online.

 The summarized numbers and averages for the entire monitoring period are shown in the tables below: